 Faltering Legislative Efforts

 Efforts to control noise pollution are not new.
 As early as 1906, Julia Rice, who founded the Society for the Suppression of Unnecessary Noise, and other activists have periodically rallied for the cause.
 But until recently, their efforts have quickly been forgotten.

 Efforts to change things are complicated by the fact that some cities have less of a problem.
 According to Dr. Park, this is not a matter of law; city sounds reflect the society’s culture and personality.

 Europe has made more progress.
 In 2002, the European Union passed the European Noise Directive, which established a framework for reducing noise across Europe that will be the dominant policy road map for years to come.
 A central requirement is that all EU members create noise maps.

-Here in NY, public outcry has grown and has lead to advocacy groups like Queens Quiet Skies.
+In New York, public outcry has grown and has lead to advocacy groups like Queens Quiet Skies.